-However, all this would mean nothing if the board will have quality issues, something we will only know later.
+However, all this would mean nothing if the board has quality issues, something we will only know after the fact.

-During my research on Backfire II, I notice a lot of inconsistency in the marketing copy throughout different sites.
-Not exactly helping my confidence toward the board.
+During my research on Backfire II, I noticed a lot of inconsistencies in the marketing copy throughout different sites.
+Not exactly helping my confidence in the board.

 Backfire is a budget board with great specs.
 The downside is the unreliability of the customer service and the quality of the board.

-It seems like I am repeating myself here.
+It feels like I am repeating myself here.

 Update: I have got in touched with a representative from Backfire team.
 I was informed that they have put on effort trying to upgrade their after-sale service.

-For international buyers though, Backfire China will still be handling all the services.
+For international buyers, Backfire China will still be handling all the services.

 Maxfind is a product of Shenzhen Maxfind Electronic Co, Ltd. One of the more famous Electric Skateboard brand that you can find in Alibaba.